The Oxford English Dictionary, the “definitive record of the English language,” defines avant-garde as:

 1910 Daily Tel.
 1 July 14/6 The new men of mark in the avant-garde.

-The first recorded usage of the term avant-garde applied to the arts connotes its masculine accent: “The new men of mark” (emphasis added).
+The first recorded usage of the term avant-garde applied to the arts connotes a masculine accent consistent with its military origins: “The new men of mark” (emphasis added).
 Women need not apply.
 But maybe they don’t fit this definition anyway.

 Rather than assuming a militant position at the forefront of cultural change, women avant-gardists often come from the outside of culture, operate on the margins, and circle in and out of view, choreographing their moves strategically in relation to traditions that historically exclude them.
 Taking a cue from classical ballet rather than classical warfare, the feminist avant-garde might be more aptly called the en dehors garde.1